mashcode/newslynx-core/README.md

 sudo npm install manta -g
 ```

-Now you should be able to install `newslynx_core` and it's core dependencies via:
+Now you should be able to install `newslynx-core` and it's core dependencies via:

 ```
 sudo pip install -r requirements.txt # why can't i incorporate this into setup.py ?